Acid reflux and heartburn: identifying and addressing the root causes of digestive discomfort

 - Diet and lifestyle

-Acid reflux functional medicine specialists often find that low gastric acid is common in reflux / heartburn in both medicated and non-medicated patients.
-Functional testing via an at home testing kit will identify if low gastric acid is present to get a better understanding of the digestive symptom picture.
+Our practitioners often find that low gastric acid is common in reflux/heartburn in both medicated and non-medicated patients.
+Functional testing via an at-home testing kit will identify if low gastric acid is present to get a better understanding of the digestive symptom picture.

 Other functional testing may be required to identify: